gvSIGAssociation/gvnix/readme.md

 * Download and install XMLmind XML Editor Personal Edition ( http://www.xmlmind.com/xmleditor/download.shtml )
 * Use the previous editor to open ``src/site/docbook/developer/index.xml`` and contribute with your knowledge.

+gvNIX documentation is moving to AsciiDoc.
+These docs have the suffix .ad, .adoc or .asciidoc.
+To learn more about how to convert AsciiDoc to PDF, HTML5, etc go to http://asciidoc.org/ or http://asciidoctor.org/